ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ---

 Contest and tournament articles are an exception.
-The folder name in this case must use abbreviations, acronyms, or initialisms.
+The folder name must use abbreviations, acronyms, or initialisms.
 The article's title must be the full name of the contest or tournament.

 ## Folder and file structure